shuyelin06/Obsidian-Notes/content/Classes/CMSC330/Ocaml.md

 > [!Example]+ Example: Rigid Typing in Ocaml
 > The expression `1 + 2.0` fails, because the `+` operator expects two integer types, and will fail if not supplied these types.

 For our purposes, we will be using the syntax `e:t` to denote that an Ocaml expression `e` has type `t`.

+For the following logical / arithmetic operations, `t` can take on the following base types:
+- `int`: Integer value
+- `float`: Floating-point value
+- `bool`: Boolean value

+Additionally, `t` take on the **generic type** `a'`, where `a` is any character.This type can  - can be any value, but must match other generics of the same character.

 ### Logical and Arithemtic Operators
 Arithmetic operators in Ocaml are given below.